Visible Embryo Project: The cloud

-In 1993, Dr. Doyle became the Director of the UCSF Center for Knowledge Management (CKM).
+In 1993, Doyle became the Director of the UCSF Center for Knowledge Management (CKM).
 To create the underlying software and hardware that would provide the needed computational power for the VEP, Doyle's CKM group designed a new paradigm for performing remote client-server volume visualization over the Internet.
 This involved creating a system for remotely computing visualizations through a networked cluster, or cloud, of distributed heterogeneous computational engines, and coordinating the computations to pass user interface control messages to those engines, causing the cloud computers to generate new rendered visualizations and stream the resulting views to the users' desktops, while delta-encoding and compressing the streamed data to optimize performance over low-bandwidth connections.

 To hide the complexity of the system from the user, they modified one of the earliest versions of the NCSA Mosaic Web browser to allow their interactive cloud-computing applications to be automatically launched and run embedded within Web pages, so any user would need only to load a Web document from the VEP and would be able to immediately interactively explore the project's multidimensional datasets, rather than static representations of those datasets.

 In November 1993, the CKM's VEP research group demonstrated this system, the first Web-based Cloud application platform, on-stage to a meeting of approximately 300 Bay Area SIGWEB members at Xerox PARC.

 Today, this capability is called "the Cloud."
 The VEP team's work opened the door to the potential of the Web to provide rich information resources to users, regardless of where they were located and spawned a multi-trillion-dollar industry as a result.

 zMap

-Dr. Doyle then began to focus more directly on the problem of how to navigate within these complex biomedical volume datasets and developed a system for mapping the semantic identity of morphological structures within the datasets and integrating those mappings with the hypermedia linking mechanism of the Web.
+Doyle then began to focus more directly on the problem of how to navigate within these complex biomedical volume datasets and developed a system for mapping the semantic identity of morphological structures within the datasets and integrating those mappings with the hypermedia linking mechanism of the Web.
 This led to the creation of the first three-dimensional Web image map system and was used to create a variety of online interactive reference systems for biomedical education and research throughout the 90s and beyond.

 Blockchain

 One of the challenges for large collaborative knowledge bases is how to assure the integrity of data over a long period of time.
 Standard cryptographic methods that depend upon trusting a central validation authority are vulnerable to a variety of factors that can lead to data corruption, including hacking, data breaches, insider fraud, and the possible disappearance of the validating authority itself.
-To solve this problem for the VEP data collections, Dr. Doyle created a novel type of cryptographic system, called Transient-key cryptography.
-This system allows the validation of data integrity without requiring users of the system to trust any central authority, and also represented the first forward-signature-blockchain system, enabling the later creation of the Bitcoin system.
+To solve this problem for the VEP data collections, Doyle created a novel type of cryptographic system, called Transient-key cryptography.
+This system allows the validation of data integrity without requiring users of the system to trust any central authority, and also represented the first decentralized blockchain system, enabling the later creation of the Bitcoin system.
 In the mid-2000s, this technology was adopted as a national standard in the ANSI ASC X9.95 Standard for trusted timestamps.